Every salesperson knows that the key to their success lies in the quality of leads they generate.

 Getting started with your prospecting efforts on the web is a great idea.
 There are tons of tools out there that can help you find and research leads, including social media platforms, CRM systems, and lead-generation services.

-You should also look into industry-specific lead databases and resources, as well as online forums where like-minded professionals can be found.
+During your prospecting activities, you should also look into industry-specific lead databases and resources, as well as online forums where like-minded professionals can be found.

 That being said, looking for relevant prospects online is a time consuming and sometimes dire task.